savekirk/miquelbeltran.github.io/about.md

 Berlin.
 Since then, I've been hosting workshops as part of the Women Techmakers activities twice a month to teach Android development to beginners.
-Our events have a strong focus on being inclusive and help those who did not have the opportuniy to start a carreer in IT.</p>
+Our events have a strong focus on being inclusive and help those who did not have the opportunity to start a carreer in IT.</p>

-<p>As part of the Google Developers Group, I've been organizer of the DevFest,
-a community conference with international speakers on Google technologies.</p>

-<h2>Passion for coding</h2>

-<p>I consider myself lucky for having a profession that is as well one of my
-hobbies.
-I enjoy attending to tech conferences, reading and writing blog posts and learning new things through personal projects.</p>